 For recipe ideas, try this tasty Beets and Butternut Squash Bowl with Cheesy Basil Pesto, or make some Icelandic Pickled Beets, perfect to put on top of a hearty veggie burger or vegan grilled cheese sandwich!

-Grapefruit can also reduce your risk of developing kidney stones, and is perfect for hydration given its high water content.
-It is important to note that you should not eat grapefruit when taking certain pharmaceutical drugs, as this fruit can negatively interfere with metabolization of the drugs.
+Grapefruit can also reduce your risk of developing kidney stones and is perfect for hydration, given its high water content.
+It is important to note that you should not eat grapefruit when taking certain pharmaceutical drugs, as this fruit can negatively interfere with the metabolization of the drugs.
 Always speak to your doctor first!
 For recipe ideas, try out this Grapefruit and Greens Smoothie, or make a Breakfast Bowl With Oats, Pistachios, and Grapefruit.

 This infamous green vegetable may not look like a superstar, but its humble exterior belies its nutritional value.
 Although there is some uncertainty about the exact origins of cabbage, it most likely originated somewhere in Europe over 2,000 years ago, though the early versions of wild cabbage looked very different from the head-like veggies we know today.
 Cabbage is rich in vitamin C and fiber, making it beneficial for both the immune and digestive systems, and red cabbage contains powerful antioxidants called anthocyanins.
 Its high water content also contributes to its detoxifying superpowers!